makrozai/netzun-challenge/frontend/README.rst

 -----------

-For this challenge you will be creating highly simplified version of the web app using `ReactJS`_.
+For this challenge you will be creating highly simplified version of the web app using `VueJs`_.
 This is a Frontend challenge, You should use Git as you build your solution.
 For submission you are asked to push your repo to GitHub and provide us with the link and any necessary instructions.